 Kieser Training to Manage of Sarcopenia Symptoms

 Sarcopenia is the muscle wasting (atrophy) associated with natural ageing.
-Common symptoms include a decrease in muscle mass, poor balance, feeling weak, loss of independence, impaired functionality and an inability to climb stairs.
-Activities of daily living such walking or standing up from a chair become more complicated.
+Common Sarcopenia symptoms include a decrease in muscle mass, poor balance, feeling weak, loss of independence, impaired functionality and an inability to climb stairs.
+Activities of daily living with Sarcopenia such walking or standing up from a chair become more complicated and lead to other health problems.

-Currently there is minimal research demonstrating the effectiveness of pharmacological interventions with the management of sarcopenia.
-What we do know is that participating in the correct exercise can prevent progression.
+Currently there is minimal research demonstrating the effectiveness of pharmacological interventions with the management of Sarcopenia symptoms.
+What we do know is that participating in the correct physical exercise can prevent Sarcopenia progression and aid prevention.
 Benefits associated with progressive strength training include increasing muscle size, strength and tone.
 It also strengthens bones, preventing bone loss, frailty and reduces the likelihood of fractures.

 You should complete at least two strength training sessions per week under the supervision of an exercise professional for the safest and most effective program.
 Your program should target major muscle groups.
 Balance training is also imperative and should be completed daily as weak muscles increase your likelihood of falls as a fall can cause long term disability and impaired quality of life.